clhenrick/bay-area-jobs-viz/prototypes/README.md

 - [11: Stacked Bar Chart of Percentage Regional Change 2002 – 2015](./11)

 - [12: Stacked Bar Chart of Regional Change 2002 – 2015](./12)

-## TO DO:

-- [ ] Legends for maps

-- [ ] Figure out classification scheme (equal interval, standard deviation, custom?)

-- [ ] Make a general data explorer that lets a user:
-  - pick any given year from 2002 to 2015
-  - see the difference between any two years
-  - dynamically classify data & set color scale domain
-  - use Leaflet and a tile layer for better zooming and panning and basemap context